Open Monday through Sunday 7 am to 9 pm

 Prosciutto: Also originating in Italy, though further south, prosciutto (translated “ham”) is made from the hind legs of a pig.
 It is salted, then dry cured for a few days before a layer of fat (lardo) is rubbed on the outside before curing again for as little as 7 months and as much as 3 years in the case of Prosciutto di Parma.

-After cheese, meat and bread (and a beverage, if desired) come any number of accompaniments to enhance the flavors of the foundation items and create a memorable taste experience.
+After cheese, meat and bread or crackers (and a beverage, if desired) come any number of accompaniments to enhance the flavors of the foundation items and create a memorable taste experience.

-We have stocked the Creamery Shop with a variety of items that we enjoy ourselves and think you will also enjoy on your own cheese plate:
+We have stocked the Creamery Shop with a variety of items that we enjoy ourselves and think you will also enjoy on your own cheese plate.
+Stock varies but in general we are currently carrying the following:

 Preserves (fig and tangerine preserves from Bonne Maman and Dalamatia and, of course, blackberry preserves from Elderslie Farm!)